-Many organizations face the problem of having a ton of data that can’t be easily accessed, let alone getting usable insights out of it.
+Many organizations face the problem of having a ton of data that can’t be easily accessed, let alone getting usable insights.
 As a starting point, it’s good to have centralized data.
-But how can companies get there, and what are some of the barriers that come up?
+But how can companies get there, and what are some barriers?

-Brenna Ivey, an experienced insights professional, joined Jenn Vogel on “Reel Talk: The Customer Insights Show” to discuss the topic at length and share ideas that you can implement.
+Brenna Ivey, an experienced insights professional, joined Jenn Mancusi on “Reel Talk: The Customer Insights Show” to discuss the topic at length and share ideas you can implement.

 That understanding is much easier to get when available data points can be analyzed holistically.